 Analysis and Test Results

 We tested 8 top competitors for edge guards in our childproofing conglomerate of testing.
-Each edge guard was assessed for ease of installation, potential longevity, and how well it worked, protecting little ones from potential injuries.
+Each edge guard was assessed for ease of installation, potential longevity, and how well it worked, protecting little ones from possible injuries.

 Ease of Use